 The fateful meal took place on July 9, 1848, when Jane Hunt invited Elizabeth Cady Stanton to her house for tea.
 Hunt was a Quaker, and she invited three other Quakers—Lucretia Mott and her sister, Martha Wright, and Mary Ann McClintock—to the gathering, too.
 All five women started the afternoon as individuals.
 But by the end of the day, they were at the helm of a collective movement that would change women’s lives forever.

 Stanton had known Mott for eight years, and the first time they met was not in a quiet gathering of women, but a rowdy group of men committed to ending slavery worldwide.
-Both women were ardent abolitionists, and Mott had traveled to London for the World Anti-Slavery Convention as an official American delegates.
+Both women were ardent abolitionists, and Mott had traveled to London for the World Anti-Slavery Convention as an official American delegate.
 (Stanton was there on her honeymoon with her husband, an ardent abolitionist.
 But when they arrived, they learned that many delegates didn’t want women to attend.
 They were told they’d have to sit in a roped-off gallery and that they couldn’t speak or vote.)

 Neither woman went without a fight, and they were joined by several of the movement’s more influential men.
-But in the end they were forced to sit on the sidelines, humiliated and furious.
+But in the end, they were forced to sit on the sidelines, humiliated and furious.
 “As Mrs. Mott and I walked home arm in arm, commenting, on the incidents of the day,” Stanton recalled, “we resolved to hold a convention as soon as we returned home, and to form a society to advocate the rights of women.”

 Mott and Stanton had never gotten a chance to sit down together, though, until Hunt hosted them for tea.
 As soon as they did, the discontentment of their lives boiled over.